kyuhm/kyuhm/README.md

 # About me 🍵
-* Statistic Student at UFPR
+* 🫧Statistic Student at UFPR
 * Interested in Data Science and random curiosities ✿